softonic/helm-workshop/README.md

 # helm-workshop
 Helm workshop

+## CHAPTER 1.
+What is helm
+In this section we will learn the `helm` basics, and we will create our first chart.
+Exercises are described in the slides.
+After completing the exercises, you should have a chart such as the one in the `helm-workshop` folder.

 ## CHAPTER 2.
 Helm Charts
-For these exercises, please open the `00-exercises` folder and refer to the `README.md` of each exercise.
+For these exercises, please open the `02-exercises` folder and refer to the `README.md` of each exercise.

 Each exercise consists in two folders, one for the initial state and one with the solution.
 Try and perform the needed changes without consulting the solution.